efredericks/gvsu-cis373/term-projects.md

 ## Project Examples

+Some past examples include:

+* Reaction timer game
+* Car door remote lock
+* Bop It! style game
+* Spotify controller
+* Christmas ornament
+* Home automation
+* RFID
+* Rubik's Cube simulator/solver
+* Plant monitor
+* Bluetooth sniffer

-Unfortunately this is the first time I've run this class, so I don't have prior examples of others' term projects.
-However, a good search term for getting ideas is 'maker projects' as well as the list of projects up on [Adafruit Learn](https://learn.adafruit.com/){:target="\_blank"}.
+If you're looking for other ideas, a good search term for getting ideas is 'maker projects' as well as the list of projects up on [Adafruit Learn](https://learn.adafruit.com/){:target="\_blank"}.

 ---